Alliance of Small Island States: Member states

-In the Indian Ocean (4 countries):
+In the Atlantic Indian Oceans and the South China Sea (9 countries):

-In the Pacific Ocean (15 countries):
+In the Pacific Ocean (14 countries):

-In the South China Sea (1 country):

-AOSIS also has five observers: American Samoa, Guam, Netherlands Antilles, Puerto Rico, and the United States Virgin Islands.

 Chairmanship

-There have been 13 chairs of AOSIS since its establishment, with the Permanent Representative of Antigua and Barbuda, Ambassador Walton Alfonso Webson, as the current chair.
+There have been 15 chairs of AOSIS since its establishment, with the Permanent Representative of Palau, Ambassador Ilana V. Seid, as the current chair.

 Honours

 In 2010, AOSIS was awarded the first Frederick R. Anderson Award for Outstanding Achievement in Addressing Climate Change by the Center for International Environmental Law.

+In 2022, the Italy-AOSIS Fellowship Programme, an AOSIS-led initiative to train early career diplomats from AOSIS countries received the inaugural UN SIDS Partnership Award in the Social Category.